 Is gum reshaping painful?

-You may feel some slight discomfort when undergoing gum treatment.
-This is normal with any procedure that removes tissue.
-The dentist numbs the procedure area before treatment begins so that it is more comfortable for patients.
-Most people report higher pain levels after the procedure, but after a few days, the pain should go away.
-Your dentist will recommend medications to manage the discomfort.
+You may feel some slight discomfort when undergoing gum treatment, but gum reshaping is not painful.
+Our dentists numb the treatment area before the procedure begins to make the patient more comfortable.
+Most people report higher pain levels after the procedure, but the pain should go away after a few days.
+Our dentist may recommend medications and over-the-counter pain relievers to manage the discomfort.

 What will my recovery from gum reshaping be like?

 Recovery varies from patient to patient, depending on the severity, intensity, and irritation.
-When the procedure is performed with a laser, recovery is much easier and faster.
-Using a cold compress and holding it on your face for 15-minute intervals can also speed up recovery times and lessen swelling.
-Patients should avoid eating sharp, crunchy, and hard food until a few days after the procedure to ensure that they don’t irritate their gums.
+When performing the procedure with a laser, recovery is much easier and faster.
+Using a cold compress and holding it on your face for 15-minute intervals can speed up recovery and lessen swelling.
+Avoid eating sharp, crunchy, and hard food until a few days after the procedure to ensure that they don’t irritate your gums.